manassaloi/manassaloi.github.io/_posts/2020-01-30-life-math-money.markdown

 6. The more hate you draw the more followers you will get

-7. start virtue signalling.
+7. Start signalling to your tribe.
 Talk about how men are becoming beta.
 How men used to be strong in the past.
 Again, remember that a lot of people on social media are just looking up to you for confirmation bias.
 They already hate women.
 Or vegans.

 8. Slowly and slowly you will attract a bunch of stupid followers who will enjoy everything controversial you say.
 They will fight with people who disagree with you